 If you experience fear or anxiety at the thought of dental visits, The Smile Center can help you feel more comfortable through sedation dentistry.
 Through the controlled use of safe and effective sedatives, our sedation dentists can ease you into a calm and relaxed state, enabling you to achieve and maintain a strong, healthy, beautiful smile.

 To learn more about your sedation options at The Smile Centre, contact us today.
-If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468 or our South Trail office at 941-366-3636.
+If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468.
 If you live in or around Florida, please contact us online or at 941-497-5451.
 With three convenient locations, we welcome patients from in and around Sarasota, and Bradenton, Florida.

 Commonly known as laughing gas, nitrous oxide is a gentle, non-addictive gas that can calm your nerves to help you more easily tolerate dental exams, cleanings and other treatments.
 Nitrous oxide earned its nickname for a reason; it often induces a sensation of euphoria (and can even invoke a case of the giggles).
 For most patients, the overriding feeling is one of relaxation and tranquility.